OpenNebula/docs/source/administration/storage/gluster_ds.rst

 The system datastore must be of type ``shared``.
 See more details on the :ref:`System Datastore Guide <system_ds>`

-It will also be used to hold context images and Disks created on the fly, they will be created as regular files.
+It will also be used to hold context images and volatile disks.

 Configuring GlusterFS Datastore
 -------------------------------